hzaphod/pingpong/README.md

 # Heather’s Code Review Project #3

-#### javaScript, jQuery, HTML and CSS for Epicodus, March 17th, 2016
+#### This simple "game" will take a user input number and display a list of numbers starting at 1 and ending at the user input, with a few exceptions.
+Written for Epicodus, March 17th, 2016

 #### By Heather McCarthy